-He slept outside as his one-room flat was filled with trash, bugs
+He slept outside as his two-room flat was filled with trash, bugs

 Volunteers from Keeping Hope Alive cleared out 81-year-old man's unit last Sunday as part of their mission to help the needy

 When they opened the front door of the unit at Block 64 Lorong 5 Toa Payoh, they knew they were in for a long day.

 The two-room rental flat on the ground floor was so full of trash that none of them could even step inside the unit.

 Entering through the back door, the group of volunteers were greeted with an even nastier sight as they started cleaning up the place last Sunday.

 "Big cockroaches would run out," Ms Fion Phua, founder of volunteer group Keeping Hope Alive told The New Paper yesterday, adding that the flat was also infested with rats.

 The smell was so pungent that the volunteers, who donned personal protective equipment (PPE) including a mask, face shield and two layers of surgical gloves, had to apply medicinal ointment to bear with it.

 But the group of about 35 worked in shifts and in groups of five - due to social distancing rules - to clean out the flat in about seven hours, throwing out more than 30 bags of trash and other items such as fans, bicycles and televisions.

 Ms Phua, 50, said her group, which visits rental flats every Sunday, got to know the man living in the flat two weeks ago.